rickrodness/cse110-sp24-group18/admin/meetings/041224-kickoff.md

 Important Values: Financial literacy, how to save money, how to spend less, advocating for lower housing prices, etc.

 ### Team Page
-+ Must include:
-    - Team name
-    - Brand
-    - Important values
-    - Roster of team members
-    - Brief overview of each member with a link to their personal Github page

-_**Post-meeting note:**_ Discussed and everyone is just adding their part to the github page.
+Discussed and everyone is just adding their part to the github page.

 ### Team Video
-+ EXTRA CREDIT
-+ Ideas?
-+ Max 2.5mins long

-_**Post-meeting note:**_ We discussed making a video with all members, introducing each person with our team name, then individual introductions.
+We discussed making a video with all members, introducing each person with our team name, then individual introductions.
 Shoot part of it at statue at UCSD then record individual parts.
 Did not go with all in person video because of background noise concerns.
 Send to Sarena to edit.
 Each person records for 15 seconds with Name, Major, Hobby.

-## Action Items
-+ Bernico and Michael: Design logo
-+ Ryan: Design mascot
-+ Sarena: Compile videos
-+ Michael: Create notes for each meeting
-+ Ishika: Write team brand/intro paragraph
-+ Everyone: Send intro video